Water and Beverages*

 There is really only one such food, namely milk.

 Here we are referring to cow’s milk.
 Of course, the milk that humans would ideally consume (only as babies, not adults) is mother’s milk.
 There are certainly pros and cons to drinking milk.
 Unquestionably, milk contains excellent-quality protein and is very high in calcium.
 However, cow’s milk, which is widely consumed by both babies and adults, falls short of being an ideal food for a number of reasons.
 One reason is that supermarket cow’s milk is factory farmed, which means that the cows are forced to produce an artificially large amount of milk for a very long time by means of hormones added to their food.
 These hormones are bovine somatotropins (also called recombinant bovine somatotropin (rbST) and recombinant bovine growth hormone (rbGH).
-Significant traces of these and a whole host of other hormones may be present in the milk.
+Significant amounts of these hormones and a whole host of other objectionable substances may be present in the milk.
 The ingestion of these hormones may explain the recent preponderance of children reaching puberty at inordinately young ages.
-It may also explain the recent increase in the number of very large breasted women and the extremely large proportion of men who contract prostate cancer (80 times that of men in China per capita).
+It may also explain the recent increase in the number of very large breasted women and the extremely large proportion of men who contract prostate cancer.
 The reader is encouraged to search the Internet for milk + hormones.
 When I did so, I found dozens of websites listing the myriad harmful effects of drinking milk.
 Some of these websites have long lists of references to articles on the subject that have been published in reputable medical journals.

 Finally, milk is commonly consumed with other foods, particularly with cookies or peanut butter and jelly sandwiches.
 No wonder so many develop an allergy to peanuts, milk, and wheat (see article on a possible digestive cause of allergies and degenerative disease).

 So without drinking milk, where can adults get the large amounts of calcium contained in milk?
 Well, where do the cows get all that calcium and protein that goes into their milk?
 The answer is that, under natural conditions, they get it from grass.
 Whereas humans can’t digest grass, they can eat green vegetables such as collards, kale, and turnip greens, which contain large amounts of calcium plus many other essential nutrients.
-Also, nuts and seeds contain large amounts of vitamins, minerals, and high-quality protein.
+Also, nuts and seeds contain substantial amounts of vitamins, minerals, and high-quality protein.
+Peanuts, which are not really nuts but are goobers, have protein of low biological value and a skewed mineral composition (see article on acid/alkaline content of foods).
 Nuts such as almonds filberts, pecans, and walnuts come from trees.
-Trees help the fertility of the surrounding earth, but grass does not.
+Trees help the fertility of the surrounding soil and prevent its erosion.
 By far, the most efficient manner of obtaining our nutrients is directly, from vegetable sources.
 Whereas it may not be desirable to become strict vegetarians, we can benefit ourselves and the earth by moving in that direction.

-Certainly, eating unsweetened yogurt or mild, low fat, low salt natural cheese is far superior to drinking milk.
+Certainly, eating unsweetened yogurt or mild, low-fat, low-salt natural cheese is far superior to drinking milk.
 If you do eat yogurt, it is best to buy a brand that is made from unhomogenized organic milk with no added jam, pectin, non-fat milk solids, starch, artificial color, artificial flavor, or preservatives.
-Such a high-quality item can now be found in some supermarkets, but a good health-food store will be more likely to have a selection of varieties to choose from.
+Such a high-quality item can now be found in some supermarkets, but a good health-food store will be more likely to have a selection of varieties from which to choose.

 4. Non-Food Drinks